 Protocol Switching

-For sessions that should never auto-negotiate in the first place, pass WithSwitchProtocol("h2") (or h1 / h3) to NewSession.
-Calling Refresh() on that session always lands on the configured protocol.
+For sessions that should never auto-negotiate at all, pass WithSwitchProtocol("h2") (or h1 / h3) to NewSession.
+Every Refresh() on that session lands on the configured protocol.

 Why you'd want this

 Force H2 because the target's H3 is broken.
-Some CDNs ship garbage on their HTTP/3 endpoint while H2 works fine.
-The auto-negotiator picks H3 when it's available, so you'd never know unless you forced H2.
+Some CDNs ship a flaky H3 endpoint while their H2 works fine.
+The auto-negotiator picks H3 when the host advertises it, so the broken path stays invisible until you pin H2.

-Force H3 because the target's H2 blocks you.
+Force H3 because the target's H2 path blocks you.
 Common on Cloudflare.
-The H2 path runs through more middleware where bot detection lives, while H3 often gets lighter filtering, especially on plans where the operator hasn't enabled Bot Management for HTTP/3.
+H2 runs through more middleware where bot detection lives, while H3 often draws lighter filtering, especially on plans where the operator hasn't enabled Bot Management for HTTP/3.

-Test which protocol gets through.
-Anti-bot tooling sometimes treats H1, H2 and H3 differently.
-Lock to one and rerun the same scrape to isolate the variable.
+Test which protocol the target accepts.
+Anti-bot tooling sometimes scores H1, H2 and H3 traffic differently.
+Locking to one protocol and re-running the same scrape isolates that variable.

-Bonus pattern: warm tickets on H3, then switch to H2 for the workload.
-The kept ticket means H2 starts from a resumed handshake.
+One useful combination: warm tickets on H3, then switch to H2 for the workload.
+The retained ticket means H2 starts from a resumed handshake.

 Code